Your water-wise veggie garden

-Now, in early early spring, is the time to plan and build that deer fence or raised bed and get soil and fertilizer laid out and ready to plant.
+Now, in spring, is the time to plan and build that deer fence or raised bed and get soil and fertilizer laid out and ready to plant.
 You can also lay out drip lines because from the very start your veggies and seeds will need regular water.
 I know that growing my own will use the same or less water than commercial farms.
 Home gardeners have more control over the water they use and more ways to retain that water.

 My first veg garden here in the foothills was grown in three galvanized tubs and was hand watered as needed.
 In a very small space, tomatoes, peppers, onions, lettuce and herbs thrived.
 As they grew, I regularly dug down with a trowel to make sure moisture reached the entire root zone.
 Still, I searched for an easier way.

 If you grow vegetables in ‘deer country,’ a fence is a necessity.
 In a small garden, 16 feet square or smaller, a 4-5 foot fence is usually adequate because in a small area, deer won’t jump in if they’re not assured they’ll be able to jump out again.
 Taller fences are needed for larger gardens since the deer can then take a running leap to get in and out.
 Once I had my deer fence, I could garden on a bit larger scale.

 The gold standard for vegetable gardens, once you have your fence, is permanent 3 by 8 foot raised beds, built from 2 x 8 redwood or landscaping lumber.
 Once built these classic, sustainable beds can be fitted with a drip system, planted and replanted for many years.
 Yet, there are still more ways to grow vegetables.